 - Enter the relevant information from your Google OAuth app and click Update.

-Personalize your app experience by collecting key details from your users when they sign up.
+Personalize your app experience by collecting key details from people when they sign up.
 You can prompt the chat to generate a custom sign-up form that gathers information beyond just an email and password (e.g. full name, company, or role) so you can onboard people smoothly and tailor their app experience from the start.
 Choose where to store the data:- Users dataset: Store data securely, viewable only by app admins.
 This is ideal for sensitive or admin-only details.

 - Connected dataset: Store user responses in a separate public-facing dataset.
 This is recommended for data displayed or shared in-app (like company names).